Top 10 New Developments in Law Practice for 2018

 - Harassment & Discrimination law: A primer

-- Update on Top 10 Trends from past years: drones, the gig economy, etc.
+- Update on Top 10 Trends from past years: drones and digital assets

 - Ethics: New law on extra-jurisdictional practice and the unauthorized practice of law